So you’ve decided that you want to learn Japanese. Brilliant! You may have just changed your life forever!

 Maybe you live too far from anywhere that offers language lessons, or it might be that learning online is generally cheaper than traipsing to a school.
 And, well… there’s just something beautiful about studying in your pajamas, don’t you think?

 Well, no worries!
-With these websites, you can set up your very own Japanese course that suits your own pace and time frame, whether it be hardcore daily study for a test, just a hobby or a casual once-a-week study session.
+In this post, you’ll find a collection of 19 stellar websites, online courses, learning programs and even a super powerful video-based learning program for all your learning needs.
+Using these awesome resources, you can set up your very own Japanese course that suits your own pace and time frame, whether you’re partaking in hardcore daily study, just taking it up as a hobby or are aiming for a casual once-a-week study session.

 Suited for: All levels, and those studying for the JLPT.

 Price: Free, basic, premium and premium+ accounts are available, and each level gives you access to more videos and lessons.
-You can check out all the pricing info here.
+Pricing information.

 What makes it special?
 JapanesePod101 is a good course to start off with.
 It’s easy to use and excellent if you’re a visual or auditory learner, as it includes plenty of videos and audio clips.
 If you’re studying for the Japanese Language Proficiency Test, it will hook you up with more resources for that, as well.
 You can use JapanesePod101 to shape your own course and work out which is the best way for you to learn.

-Suited for: All levels, those studying for the JLPT and those interested in more specific language topics.
+Suited for: All levels, those looking to learn with authentic Japanese, those studying for the JLPT and those interested in more specific language topics.

 Price: Monthly subscription and a discount for signing up for an annual plan.
 A free trial is available.
-See all pricing information here.
+Pricing information.

 What makes it special?